SNC Spotlight

 AdobeStock_119571211

 • Industrywide Strain: The challenges faced in auto repossessions are not isolated incidents related to the performance of any specific repossession company or other entity.
-These delays are endemic throughout the entire market, affecting all lenders and repo agents due to the complexities introduced by the pandemic and subsequent market fluctuations.
+These delays are widespread across the entire market, driven by ongoing industry complexities and economic fluctuations that continue to impact lenders and repo companies alike.

 Angie Rowe